LEGAL

 • Installed app inventory/package names for launcher discovery, search, categorization, and app actions.

-• Contacts data for contact search and favorite contacts in Quick Tiles (when granted).
+• Contacts data, including contact display names, phone numbers, starred/favorite state, and contact photos, for contact search and favorite contacts in Quick Tiles (when granted).

 • Calendar event metadata for today/upcoming events in Quick Tiles (when granted).

-• User-provided weather settings (for example city/location text and API key) for weather cards.
+• User-provided weather city/location text and cached geocode coordinates for weather cards.

 • Technical diagnostics/performance metadata generated by SDKs (for example crash traces, coarse event context, and app performance signals) when telemetry consent is enabled.